 Pitch your tent or plug in your RV (30 or 50 amp, or 110 volt) on our 110 acre horse farm.
 Choose between staying up closer to the barns or out in the timber.
-We have a nice spot under a 100+ year old cottonwood tree that is near a stream.
+We have a nice primitive spot under a 100+ year old cottonwood tree that is near a stream.
 There is a picnic table there as well.
-About a mile down the trail from the main barn is a walnut grove with a picnic table and charcoal
+About 1.25 mile down the trail from the main barn is a walnut grove with a picnic table.

 Pitch your tent or plug in your RV (30 or 50 amp, or 110 volt) on our 110 acre horse farm.
 Choose between staying up closer to the barns or out in the timber.
-We have a nice spot under a 100+ year old cottonwood tree that is near a stream.
+We have a nice primitive spot under a 100+ year old cottonwood tree that is near a stream.
 There is a picnic table there as well.
-About a mile down the trail from the main barn is a walnut grove with a picnic table and charcoal grill.
+About 1.25 mile down the trail from the main barn is a walnut grove with a picnic table.
+The same stream runs past the walnut grove.
 There is a spot for a fire too.
-If you want more rustic, feel free to cross the creek to the timber and choose a camping spot there.
+If you want more rustic, feel free to cross the creek to the timber and choose a primitive camping spot there.
 Enjoy mowed trails to hike or bike.
-Water and bathrooms are up near main barns.
-We have 60 horses on the farm as well as pot bellied pigs, goats, cats, and chickens.
+Water (from hydrants and hoses) and portopotty are up near main barns.
+We have 60 horses on the farm as well as goats, cats, and chickens.
 We do not offer access to horses unless you're in a riding lesson, or have scheduled a pony riding session.
 We look forward to sharing our little piece of heaven with you!

 - Check in: After 2PM